swastika0015/earlyai-docs/Getting started.md

 # Getting started

-## Step 1 - Sample project setup
+## Step 1 - Sample Project Setup
-**Generating your first 20 unit tests using Early’s VSCode Extension**
+**Generate your first 20 unit tests using Early’s VSCode Extension**

 This document will enable you to generate your first 20 unit tests in less than 5 minutes using Early's VSCode extension via a sample pre-configured TypeScript/Jest project.